Roman timekeeping: Natural day

 The natural day (dies naturalis) ran from sunrise to sunset.

-The hours were numbered from one to twelve as hora prima, hora secunda, hora tertia, etc. To indicate that it is a day or night hour Romans used expressions such as for example prima diei hora (first hour of the day), and prima noctis hora (first hour of the night).
+The hours were numbered from one to twelve as hora prima, hora secunda, hora tertia, etc. To indicate that it is a day or night hour, Romans used expressions such as for example prima diei hora (first hour of the day), and prima noctis hora (first hour of the night).

 Timekeeping devices

 The Romans used various ancient timekeeping devices.
-The sundial was imported from Sicily in 263 BC and they were set up in public places.
-Sundials were used to calibrate water clocks.
-The disadvantage of sundials, or shadow clocks, was that they worked only in sunshine and had to be recalibrated depending on the latitude and season.
+According to Pliny, Sundials, or shadow clocks, were first introduced to Rome when a Greek sundial captured from the Samnites was set up publicly around 293-290 BC., with another early known example being imported from Sicily in 263 BC.
+Despite rapidly gaining popularity soon after their introduction, it wouldn't be until 164 BC that the first sundial specifically designed for the city of Rome was constructed.
+The main disadvantage of sundials were that they worked only in sunshine and had to be recalibrated depending on the latitude and season.
+For this reason, they were often used as a method to calibrate water clocks, which could always tell the time, even on cloudy days and at night.

 Legacy

 The Roman day starting at dawn survives today in the Spanish word siesta, literally the sixth hour of the day (sexta hora).

 The daytime canonical hours of the Catholic Church take their names from the Roman clock: the prime, terce, sext and none occur during the first (prīma) = 6 am, third (tertia) = 9 am, sixth (sexta) = 12 pm, and ninth (nōna) = 3 pm, hours of the day.

 The English term noon is also derived from the ninth hour.
 This was a period of prayer initially held at three in the afternoon but eventually moved back to midday for unknown reasons.
 The change of meaning was complete by around 1300.

 The terms a.m. and p.m. are still used in the 12-hour clock, as opposed to the 24-hour clock.